SeboLab/Realtime-speaker-identification/README.md

 ### 2. Create a folder called models
 - Within it create a subfolder called pyannote
 - This will be used to store the embedding that pyannote creates

+### 3. Create a folder called voiceprint_audio
+- Will hold the 15s audio clips of each speaker for pyannote to use to create your voiceprint

 ### 3. Create a HuggingFace account and get an access token
 - Create your account and go [here](https://huggingface.co/pyannote/embedding) to get access to pyannote models